Exercise and Endocrinology Laboratory (E2 Lab)

 Cardiometabolic risk factor development

 This work reflects an interdisciplinary collaborative research project that spans the life cycle from early childhood through adulthood.
 This project is currently funded through NICHD [RO1 “Pathways from childhood self-regulation to cardiovascular risk in adolescence”], and includes faculty from 3 other departments at UNCG [Nutrition, Psychology and Human Development & Family Studies] as well as a faculty member at the University of Zurich, Switzerland.
-This innovative project examines the trajectories from childhood self-regulation to health behaviors and cardiometabolic risk factor development in adolescents.
-The extensive state-of-the-art measures of self-regulation collected on this longitudinal cohort since age 2, combined with a diverse collection of indicators of cardiovascular risk in adolescents (traditional and non-traditional), allows this study to begin one of the first fine-grained analyses of the role of self-regulation in health behavior choices [diet, exercise, sleep] and cardiometabolic risk in adolescents.
-Our lab is interested in cardiometabolic risk factors as young adults transition to college or the workforce and live independently for the first time.
-We have also investigated cardiometabolic risk factor prevalence and development in post-partum women and high-risk segments of the population, such as long-haul truck drivers and pre-diabetic individuals.
+This innovative project examines the trajectories from childhood self-regulation to health behaviors and Cardiometabolic risk factor development in adolescents.
+The extensive state-of-the-art measures of self-regulation collected on this longitudinal cohort since age 2, combined with a diverse collection of indicators of cardiovascular risk in adolescents (traditional and non-traditional), allows this study to begin one of the first fine-grained analyses of the role of self-regulation in health behavior choices [diet, exercise, sleep] and Cardiometabolic risk in adolescents.
+Our lab is interested in Cardiometabolic risk factors as young adults transition to college or the workforce and live independently for the first time.
+We have also investigated Cardiometabolic risk factor prevalence and development in postpartum women and high-risk segments of the population, such as long-haul truck drivers and pre-diabetic individuals.

 Heart rate variability as a non-invasive indicator of endocrine alterations